ayahalij/Fossil-Prospector/README.md

 * plaintext:
 ```
 1. Initialize empty 10x10 grids for player and computer
-2. Place ships of different sizes on each grid
+2. Place fossil of different sizes on each grid
    - Ensure no overlaps or out-of-bounds placements
 3. Player clicks on computers grid to attack
    - If hit: mark hit, show feedback
    - If miss: mark miss, change turn
-4. Computer randomly attacks player’s grid
-5. After each turn, check if all ships of a player are sunk
-   - If yes: show win/lose message
-6. Game ends when one side loses all ships
+4. Game ends when one all fossil found = win, or tries finsh || time out = loss
 ```

 ## Game Logic 🧠